apache/gravitino/docs/gravitino-server-config.md

 ## Introduction

 Gravitino supports several configurations:
-1. **Gravitino server configuration**: Used to start up Gravition server.
+1. **Gravitino server configuration**: Used to start up Gravitino server.
 2. **Gravitino catalog properties configuration**: Used to make default values for different catalogs.
 3. **Some other configurations**: Includes configurations such as HDFS configuration.